2013 Borlaug Dialogue

 - How we can best harness the many tools and technologies at our disposal, including biotechnology, alternative frameworks, and new methodologies and mechanisms, to improve human development, increase food security and enhance nutrition and health.

-These and other critical issues will be explored through keynote presentations and lively and engaging conversations that will feature the expertise and diverse perspectives of governmental leaders; policymakers; CEOs and executives from agribusiness and non-governmental organizations; and scientific, academic and development experts from around the world.
+These and other critical issues were explored through keynote presentations and lively and engaging conversations featuring the expertise and diverse perspectives of governmental leaders; policymakers; CEOs and executives from agribusiness and non-governmental organizations; and scientific, academic and development experts from around the world.

-The World Food Prize will welcome to the stage in October three key global leaders: Tony Blair, former Prime Minister of Great Britain and Northern Ireland; Ólafur Ragnar Grímsson, current President of Iceland; and Cardinal Peter K.A.
+The World Food Prize welcomed to the stage three key global leaders: Tony Blair, former Prime Minister of Great Britain and Northern Ireland; Ólafur Ragnar Grímsson, current President of Iceland; and Cardinal Peter K.A.
 Turkson, President of the Pontifical Council for Justice and Peace, at the Holy See in the Vatican.

-They will join over 1,000 international scientific, business and policy experts from more than 65 countries during the 2013 Borlaug Dialogue from October 16 to 18 in Des Moines, Iowa.
+They joined over 1,000 international scientific, business and policy experts from more than 65 countries during the 2013 Borlaug Dialogue from October 16 to 18 in Des Moines, Iowa.
 This global gathering has been called the “premier conference in the world on global agriculture.”

-- Tony Blair, in his current role as Patron of the Africa Governance Initiative, will speak on a panel titled “40 Chances,” which represents the number of growing seasons that a farmer can expect during his or her lifetime.
-With the theme of “Redefining the Fight Against Hunger, Poverty and Suffering,” this discussion will include Howard G. Buffett, farmer and President of the Howard G. Buffett Foundation, and Ritu Sharma, founder and CEO of Women Thrive Worldwide.
-It will focus on the drivers of food security including aid effectiveness, trade, private sector investment, and technological innovation, and will also announce new joint programming designed to foster market-based solutions for addressing global challenges related to hunger, poverty, and conflict.
+- Tony Blair, in his current role as Patron of the Africa Governance Initiative, spoke on a panel titled “40 Chances,” which represents the number of growing seasons that a farmer can expect during his or her lifetime.
+With the theme of “Redefining the Fight Against Hunger, Poverty and Suffering,” this discussion included Howard G. Buffett, farmer and President of the Howard G. Buffett Foundation, and Ritu Sharma, founder and CEO of Women Thrive Worldwide.
+It focused on the drivers of food security including aid effectiveness, trade, private sector investment, and technological innovation, and also announced new joint programming designed to foster market-based solutions for addressing global challenges related to hunger, poverty, and conflict.

 - President Grímsson has identified the need to combat climate volatility as one of the most pressing current issues worldwide.
 He convened the Global Roundtable on Climate Change and has brought Iceland to the forefront of global green energy leadership.